Mr. Rooter Plumbing of Calgary Change Location

 Clean the P-Trap

-Your P-trap is the portion of pipe below your kitchen sink that looks like a “U” or the top portion of a “P.” It serves a variety of functions including trapping debris and preventing clogs, catching jewellery before your precious items are flushed out with the waste and stopping sewer gasses from infiltrating into your home.
+Your P-trap is the portion of pipe below your kitchen sink that looks like a “U” or the top portion of a “P.” It serves a variety of functions, including trapping debris and preventing clogs, catching jewellery before your precious items are flushed out with the waste and stopping sewer gases from infiltrating your home.

 However, since the P-trap does catch debris and food waste, it can become clogged from time to time.
 If you think your kitchen sink clog may be in the P-trap, the best thing to do is to take the P-trap apart and clean it out by hand.